-This is an example main application task which is responsible for the user interface through SW1 - SW2, SW10, and the eight LEDs on the SmartFusion2 Development Kit board.
+This is the example main application task which is responsible for the user interface via SW1 - SW2, SW10 and the 8 LEDs on the SmartFusion2 Development Kit.
 This task uses the MPM API to start and stop sequencing and to demonstrate how to monitor and control the MPM engine from an application.

 This has a priority which is less than the remaining MPM tasks to ensure that it does not interfere with the operation of MPM.
-This task sleeps for 20 mS after each pass through the main loop which allows the logging task get an opportunity to run.
+This task sleeps for 20mS after each pass through the main loop which allows the logging task get an opportunity to run.